CreditSourceOnline.com - Helping you make wise credit choices.

 Personal inquiries and credit monitoring services also do not affect your credit score.

 Hard inquires occur when you apply for credit with a company.
-Too many hard inquiries can hurt your credit score.
+It's important to pay attention to the hard inquires because too many hard inquiries can hurt your credit score.
+It can also tip you off that your identity has been stolen if you don't recognize the lenders listed.